 Grief Group is for everyone

-Grief Group was a peer-to-peer support group upheld by the elements of psycho-education and mysticism, co-led by all of us who sit at its table.
+Grief Group is a peer-to-peer support group upheld by the elements of psycho-education and mysticism, co-led by all of us who sit at its table.

 A love-note from Grief Group member ~